Barnacle Bill (1930 film)

 Barnacle Bill is a 1930 Fleischer Studios animated short film.
-It was part of the Talkartoons series, and featured Betty Boop (here known as Nancy Lee) and Bimbo (as "Barnacle Bill").
+It is part of the Talkartoons series, and featured Betty Boop (here called "Nancy Lee") and Bimbo (as "Barnacle Bill").

 Plot

 Barnacle Bill (Bimbo) is a sailor on a ship that has just come into port.
 As soon as he can get off the ship, he heads for Nancy Lee's (Betty Boop) house.
 When he gets there he begins knocking on her door.
-Bimbo and Betty begin singing the lyrics to a tame version of "Barnacle Bill the Sailor."
+Bimbo and Betty begin singing the lyrics to a tame version of "Barnacle Bill the Sailor".
 The actions of the film follow along the song's storyline, with Barnacle Bimbo romancing Betty and then leaving her to go back to sea.